 - Official SAT or ACT prep books (available from College Board and ACT.org online)

-- Free study guides and practice tests available online
+- Free study guides and practice tests are available online

-- Private and group studying sessions through affiliate school programs and private tutors
+- Private and group study sessions through affiliate school programs and private tutors

 - The annual Preliminary SAT (PSAT) offered by the school